Support teaching a people’s history

 - Make sure other teachers and teacher educators in your networks know about the Zinn Education Project website.
 Post a notice about the Zinn Education Project on listserves, in newsletters, on social networking sites, and at your school.
 You can use any of the web banners at the end of this page for blogs or websites.
 Here is an announcement you can use or adapt:

-The Zinn Education Project: Teaching a People’s History website offers more than 100 free, downloadable teaching activities for middle and high school classrooms to bring a people’s history to the classroom.
-The site also lists hundreds of recommended books, films and websites.
+The Zinn Education Project: Teaching a People’s History website offers hundreds of free, downloadable teaching activities for middle and high school classrooms to bring people’s history to the classroom.
+The site also lists hundreds of recommended books, films, and websites.
 The teaching activities and resources are organized by theme, time period and grade level.
 This is the only collection of its kind for educators — print or online — in the country.
 Visit and register today.